 Kayla Funderburk recently joined CS Therapy in 2019 as an Office Administrator.
 She is a native of Knoxville, TN before moving to Lexington in 2014.
 She graduated from Liberty University in 2016 with a Bachelor of Science in Business Administration - Healthcare Management.
 Kayla and her husband have one daughter, Ava Rose.
 She loves spending time with family, reading, and coffee.
 She takes absolute joy in being a wife and mother.
 She is really excited to serve and assist families explore different avenues of therapy to further their future.

 Our Occupational Therapists

-Tina M Butterfield MSOT, OTR/L is an occupational therapist currently practicing at Columbia Speaks.
+Tina M Butterfield MSOT, OTR/L is an occupational therapist currently practicing at CS Therapy.
 She holds a Bachelor of Arts degree in biology from Augustana College in Rock Island, Illinois and a Master of Science in occupational therapy from Washington University School of Medicine in St. Louis, Missouri.

 Tina began her career working as a research scientist in the fields of assistive technology, home modifications, and wheelchair seating and mobility.
 She has been providing therapeutic services to children and adolescents in an outpatient setting since 2005, treating fine motor and visual motor delays as well as sensory system disorders.
 She also specializes in the treatment of feeding aversions, brain injury & concussion care, poor handwriting skills, incoordination, and attention difficulties.
 She is also the inventor of ARK’s Butter Grip pencil grip.